Click here to return to homepage

 (a) Scope of the Licensing Agreement

-2. In EC - Bananas III, the Appellate Body considered that the European Communities licensing procedures for tariff quotas were within the scope of the Licensing Agreement.
-After quoting the definition of "import licensing" set out in Article 1.1, the Appellate Body concluded that licensing procedures for tariff quotas fell under the provisions of the Licensing Agreement:
+2. In EC — Bananas III, the Appellate Body interpreted the definition of “import licensing” set out in Article 1.1 and determined that procedures for tariff quotas that involve an application for a licence, such as the EC tariff quota procedures at issue, fell under the provisions of the Licensing Agreement:

 "Although the precise terms of Article 1.1 do not say explicitly that licensing procedures for tariff quotas are within the scope of the Licensing Agreement, a careful reading of that provision leads inescapably to that conclusion.
 The EC import licensing procedures require 'the submission of an application' for import licences as 'a prior condition for importation' of a product at the lower, in-quota tariff rate.
 The fact that the importation of that product is possible at a high out-of-quota tariff rate without a licence does not alter the fact that a licence is required for importation at the lower in-quota tariff rate.